matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 This is a much nicer thought about simplicity.
 It is not an objective, necessarily.
-It falls out of trying to pull things apart into their essential natures.  what does it mean to be an essential thing?
+It falls out of trying to pull things apart into their essential natures.
+What does it mean to be an essential thing?

 So I want to end this talk with two examples ...